My recipes → Your inbox. Sign up today!

 roasted shrimp and green beans in a white cooking dish

-In my world, the two key factors that weigh the heaviest when it comes to cooking, are simplicity and nutritional density.
+In my world, the two key factors that weigh the heaviest when it comes to cooking are simplicity and nutritional density.

 Notice how I put simplicity first?

-After spending three fun weeks on the east coast, I was over-tired, under-prepared, and swollen from eating one too many bagels, cookies, pasta dishes, glasses of wine, etc… I was ready to get back to my routine and lighten things up a bit.
+After spending three fun weeks on the East Coast, I was over-tired, under-prepared, and swollen from eating one too many bagels, cookies, pasta dishes, glasses of wine, etc… I was ready to get back to my routine and lighten things up a bit.

 This roasted shrimp and green beans meal is the perfect way to get back on track because you have a quality source of lean protein with a whole bunch of veggies and a little bit of healthy fat.
-On its own, it’s a light, tasty meal, but you can easily add to it too!
+It’s a light, tasty meal, but you can easily add to it too!
 Serve it over some quinoa or brown rice, or if you prefer to make a low-carb meal, you could go with some cauliflower rice or mashed cauliflower.
 All of these options would be delicious, so choose what you love and what aligns with your personal goals.

 roasted shrimp and green beans served on a small plate